rosshemsley/rosshemsley.co.uk/rosshemsley.co.uk/content/posts/file-io.md

 #### Future refactors and chaining

-Here's an example of a library I wrote that reads MNIST data, providing two APIs for reading data from path or from a reader, [MNIST reader](https://github.com/rosshemsley/gonn/blob/master/mnist/mnist.go#L16) (TODO: fix leak).
+Here's an example of a library I wrote that reads MNIST data, providing two APIs for reading data from path or from a reader, [MNIST reader](https://github.com/rosshemsley/gonn/blob/master/mnist/mnist.go#L16) (TODO: fix leak...).

 The example link above illustrates another useful property of passing around file-like-objects - they can be **chained** with other operators, such as a decompressor.
 A pattern I have executed multiple times now is to move from storing raw json files on disk to storing gzipped json files.
 If I have factored my code to take `io.Reader` objects everywhere rather than paths, then I can easily add a shim between the file and the function to transparantely decompresses the input.
 Even more powerful, is that I can make my reader automatically _detect_ gzipped data and add a decompressor to the reader only when required.
 This change doesn't have to touch any of the tests or business logic in the parsing code.